xiangyongcao/CNN_HSIC_MRF/README.md

     year={2017}
     }

-If you have any question in using the code, please welcom to contact Xiangyong Cao (caoxiangyong45@gmail.com).
+If you have any question in using the code, welcom to contact Xiangyong Cao (caoxiangyong45@gmail.com).